PantherXOS/wiki.pantherx.org/Installation-guide.md

 ### Connect to the Internet

-Now that you're in the command like, it should read "Welcome to the Installation of PantherX OS!".
+Now that you're in the command line, it should read "Welcome to the Installation of PantherX OS!".
 Before you continue, you need to establish a internet connection.
 If you are connected with a LAN cable, that might already have happened.

 Here's how you verify whether you're connected: